porridgewithraisins/e2ee.js/README.md

 dogSays === decryptedDogSays; // true
 ```

 This library also supports multicast communication, persistence, and more.
-Read on for more details.
+Read on for the details.

 ## Security parameters